sarahellisfox/instanews/README.md

 ## PROJECT OVERVIEW

 ### Technology Used
-For this project I utilized gulp to compile SASS and to minify my Javascript and stylesheets.
+For this project I utilized Gulp to compile SASS and to minify my Javascript and stylesheets.

 ### Gulp & Key Gulp Dependencies
 * [gulp-autoprefixer] (https://www.npmjs.com/package/gulp-autoprefixer) : A CSS post processor that combs through compiled CSS files and adds vendor prefixes like -webkit and -moz after checking the code against [caniuse.com] (https://caniuse.com/).

 * [gulp-cssnano] (https://www.npmjs.com/package/gulp-cssnano) : Runs CSS through focused optimisations to make the file as small as possible.

-* [gulp-terser] (https://www.npmjs.com/package/gulp-terser) : Pompresses ES6+ code.
+* [gulp-terser] (https://www.npmjs.com/package/gulp-terser) : Compresses ES6+ code.

 ### Sass / CSS
 * Used SCSS, a superset of CSS3's syntax.
 The files are broken up for readability and include:
     - `_reset.scss` - resets the styling of all HTML elements to a consistent baseline.
-    - `_mixins.scss` - defines reusable chunks of code -- used on this site for media queries.
+    - `_mixins.scss` - defines reusable chunks of code - used on this site for media queries.
-    - `_selectric.scss` -- a jquery plugin that styles the site's select drop-down menu.
+    - `_selectric.scss` - a jquery plugin that styles the site's select drop-down menu.
-    - `_variables` -- reusable variables that include colours, fonts and media queries.
+    - `_variables` - reusable variables that include colours, fonts and media queries.
-* Google Fonts -- AS PER JIM'S KIND ALLOWANCE I have used Google Fonts in this project!
+* Google Fonts - AS PER JIM'S KIND ALLOWANCE I have used Google Fonts for this project!

 ### Javascript / jQuery
-* Used jQuery to achieve the following:
+* Used to achieve the following:
     - Wrapped jQuery in DOMContentLoaded function to ensure the content had loaded.
     - Calling the jQuery plugin Selectric to style the drop-down menu.
     - Triggering an event that begins when something is selected from the drop-down menu.